OpenOLAT/OpenOLAT-docs/sites/manual_user/docs/general/Roles_and_Rights.md

 ![](assets/memebers_managent15.png)

-Note
+!!! warning "Note"

     Course rights as well as group rights are independent of the role which a user got system wide in the user management.
 A system user without an assigned role can be course owner, course coach or group coach.

+!!! danger "Attention"

     To avoid the access to the assessment tool for a given user, do not give any coach rights neither in the course nor in the group.

+!!! danger ""

     Users with the right "Members management" can give more rights, remove it or reduce the rights of themselves as well as other members of the course, also the creator or other owners.